The tragic tale of how a compulsive liar was cleansed by fire

 The time then came to stop his rants

-They occurred to his surprise
+This happened to his dad’s surprise

 When the boy was telling lies.